 Skip to main content

 MCS keeps the base contract tiny.
 Optional behavior is signaled via capability flags in DriverMeta.
-Consumers must feature-detect before invoking an optional method (i.e., check if the flag exists in meta.capabilities and then dynamically call the corresponding method).
+Consumers must feature-detect before invoking an optional method: check that the flag is present in meta.capabilities, then call the method on the layer that resolve_capability returns — not necessarily on the driver instance you hold, since a decorator delegates the interface but not arbitrary methods.
+The client-side pattern below shows the full detect → resolve → call sequence.

 Extend via capabilities, e.g.: